tecnicoviola/technojam-task-DSA-CP-/README.md

 <br>**HOW DID I APPROACH MY TASK.</br>

-1.As i have more knowledge in DSA  than web-dev part as I have just started my Webdevlopment journey so I have chosen DSA as my working domain.
+<br>1.As i have more knowledge in DSA  than web-dev part as I have just started my Webdevlopment journey so I have chosen DSA as my working domain.</br>

 2.In DSA domain I saw there are 3 section Easy, Medium, Hard.